Writers confirmed for 2014:

 She took home the Governor General's Award for her third novel, A Complicated Kindness.
 That one spent over a year on bestseller lists, was shortlisted for the Giller Prize and won the 2006 edition of CBC's Canada Reads.
 The Flying Troutmans came next and picked up the Rogers Writers' Trust Prize.
 The latest from Miriam Toews, due in April, sports the intriguing title All My Puny Sorrows.

 Chris Turner minces no words when talking about the future this country can look forward to if the bar for environmental acceptability continues to be lowered.
 We are slaves to Big Oil and its government sponsors.
 In his bestselling book, The Leap, Turner convincingly argues that a green economy is a feasible, attainable alternative.
-His latest book is The War on Science: Muzzled Scientists and Wilful Blindness in Stephen Harper's Canada.
+His latest book is The War on Science.

 Chris Turner will deliver this year's Bruce Hutchison Memorial Lecture.
 Hang onto your hats.